 Green logistics is more in demand than ever.
 Consumers, but also companies, are increasingly paying attention to their carbon footprint and are placing higher demands on services and goods.
 Suppliers to the automotive industry, for example, must be able to demonstrate appropriate certifications.
 And such certifications are also increasingly required for larger tenders.
 Offering climate-friendly or even climate-neutral delivery can be a real competitive advantage here.

-Empty runs are not only expensive, but also unecological.
-PTV's route planning solutions therefore calculate the most efficient routes possible with optimally utilized vehicles and, if possible, combine pick-ups and returns.
-Depending on the baseline situation, this not only leads to fewer kilometers driven, but also to entire vehicles being saved.
+Empty runs are not only expensive but also unecological.
+PTV's route planning solutions, therefore, calculate the most efficient routes possible with optimally utilised vehicles and, if possible, combine pick-ups and returns.
+Depending on the baseline situation, this not only leads to fewer miles driven, but also to entire vehicles being saved.
 The routing algorithms also calculate the shortest route to the next stop, bypass routes unsuitable for trucks and avoid detours.

 The software also ensures that the right vehicle is selected for each trip.

 If you would like to use an electrically powered vehicle for certain routes, you can set up a mileage restriction for these routes in the PTV route planning tools.
 Prioritisation of electric trucks or vans is also possible.
 In addition, areas can be designated in which only e-vehicles are to be used